balaji7761/AI-Powered-Web-Extraction-and-Parsing-Tool/README.md

 # AI-Powered-Web-Extraction-and-Parsing-Tool
-Developed an AI-powered web extraction and parsing tool to automate data retrieval and processing from websites.
+AI-powered web scraper that extracts and parses structured data from websites using Streamlit & AI.